 Increase your chances of appearing on the opinion pages

 Follow the debate and try to be topical.
 “Today/soon/recently a new report on …” can be a good start.
 Consider whether you can provide a new angle on a subject or present previously unpublished statistics.

 The idea is to generate debate, not for everyone to agree.
-Clarify various positions and call someone to account so that the debate can continue.
+Clarify various positions and, when relevant, call someone to account so that the debate can continue.

 Straight to the point!
 Be clear with your message.
 It should not be necessary to read to the very last line in order to understand what the issue/controversy/views are.

 Structure the text.
 You can present several arguments but avoid too many messages in one single text.
 Don’t drift away from your main message.